 Try Your Home Screen Instead of Your Dock

-- Go to the home screen, press and hold an app then start dragging (press on the app until it starts to float NOT wiggle)
+- Go to the home screen, press and hold an app then immediately start dragging it (press on the app until it starts to float NOT wiggle)

-- With another hand or finger, open another app or open the app switcher via double-click the on the home button or using the swipe up gesture
+- With another hand or finger, open another app from the Dock or open the app switcher via double-click the on the home button or using the swipe up gesture

 - Drag the first app onto the other app’s preview in the switcher.
 That app spring loads and lets you place it on screen